-The Youngest Children’s Community is a community of children from eighteen months of age to three years.
+The Youngest Children’s Community is a community of children from fifteen months of age to three years.
 Within a nurturing environment, a specially trained Montessori guide fosters the development of gross and fine motor skills, independence, and language.
 A sense of ownership of place and belonging within a community is cultivated through communal and individual activities.
 These most profound and fundamental early years of life are protected and enhanced according to their characteristics and needs.
-Montessori calls this the second embryonic period, a time during which the human personality enters an historical and geographical milieu and is immersed in a particular culture.
+Montessori calls this the second embryonic period, a time during which the human personality enters a historical and geographical milieu and is immersed in a particular culture.
 The child’s individual essence differentiates and expresses itself as an emerging social being.

 The Prepared Environment